 Treat it as a neutral

-A hot pink blouse isn’t exactly subtle, but the colour is surprisingly toned down when worn with even bolder pieces.
-Treating pink pieces as a neutral colour and wearing it with statement pieces such as these pants or a pair of printed heels can soften a striking pink.
+Alternatively, you could go ultra daring if you are an avid bold fashion lover.
+A hot pink shirt isn’t exactly subtle, but the colour is surprisingly toned down when worn with even bolder pieces.
+Treating pink pieces as a neutral colour and wearing it with statement pieces such as a funky handbag or a pair of floral printed trousers can soften a striking pink, instantly.
 However, this would create a very bold look overall and thus, is best tackled for the fashionistas that love to stand out of the crowd and make a daring statement.
-Though, you can easily desaturate a bold pink with muted colours like your favourite denim or your favourite pair of white jeans.
+Although, you can easily desaturate a bold pink with muted colours such as your favourite denim jacket or with your best pair of white jeans.

 Wear it sparingly